seejohnrun/seejohnrun.github.io/_posts/2012-02-15-t-on-github.markdown

 order.

 You can navigate through the results using the up and down keys, and kit enter to open a file.
-Backspace to try again if it wasn t the file you wanted.
+Backspace to try again if it wasn't the file you wanted.

 Its a really easy way to either (1) navigate around a project you know, or (2) locate a class file you d expect exists in a repository you re not familiar